cmu-roboarch/rtrbench/control/14.mpc/README.md

 [CVXGEN](https://cvxgen.com/docs/index.html).
 CVXGEN performs most transformations and optimizations *offline* and generates a super-fast C code tailored for the optimization problem.
-As most of the process is done offline, the code must be re-generated if it problem's dimensions change.
+As most of the process is done offline, the code must be re-generated if the problem's dimensions change.
 To generate the code for a new problem, please follow the steps explained [here](https://cvxgen.com/licenses/new) and get a free academic license.
 Then describe the new problem using CVXGEN's language (our definition can be found